 Western Australia should follow the example of all other Australian jurisdictions and permit paid agents to represent complainants in equal opportunity matters.
 It is ludicrous to leave complainants in such a precarious position that they are required to weigh up whether they would rather suffer financially or psychologically if they merely want justice for what happened to them.
 The Equal Opportunity Commission is recklessly creating barriers to achieving justice by potentially discouraging complainants from pursuing a case in what is meant to be a low-cost jurisdiction.
 Where is the equality that the Equal Opportunity Commission purports to uphold?

+We are advocates for peoples rights, i believe in the Aussie saying of “a fair go for everybody”, What’s wrong with that?
+Everybody is jumping on the bandwagon of you have rights, just in WA if you can afford them.
 A Whole New Approach Pty Ltd are not lawyers, we have been representing women in sexual harassment cases since 2004, not just since me too movement.
 I think it’s fair we state our interest in the circumstances.
 There are other options that can be considered for your sexual harassment case, depending on circumstances claims can be lodged in the Fair Work Commission as a general protection application, the Australian Human Rights Commission, or we can be your support person under the existing Western Australian regime.
 Talk to us on 1800 333 666, happy to give free advice.

 Australian Human Rights Commission, Everyone’s Business: Fourth National Survey on Sexual Harassment in Australian Workplaces (Report, 2018).
 Available at <https://humanrights.gov.au/our-work/sex-discrimination/publications/everyones-business-fourth-national-survey-sexual> 8.